On Consistency of Compressive Spectral Clustering: SBM and Spectral Clustering via Graph Filtering

 \subsection{Estimation of $\lambda_k$}

-In the previous section, we have seen that the approximate compressed embedding obtained from fast graph filtering is close to the ideal filtered embedding only when the error in the polynomial approximation is small, particularly at the eigenvalues of the sampled graph Laplacian $L$.
+Lemma \ref{Lem_ApproxFil} shows that in order to achieve a fixed error bound between $X_R$ and $\widetilde{X}_R$, the polynomial approximation must be increasingly accurate as $n$ grows large.
 Designing such a polynomial would necessitate knowing the value of $\lambda_k$.
 In this section, we explain how that can be done without having to do the eigen decomposition of $L$.
 First, we state the following Lemma which bounds the output of fast graph filtering, $\widetilde{X}_R$.

 \begin{lemma}[Estimation of $\lambda_k$] For the $\widetilde{X}_R^{(n)}$, $e_n$ and $\epsilon_2$ given in Lemma \ref{Lem_ApproxFil}, with probability at least $1-e^{-n d_n(\epsilon_2^2 - \epsilon_2^3)/4}$ we have